Light-induced, fictitious magnetic trapping of cold alkali atoms using an optical tweezers-nanofiber hybrid platform: Light-induced, fictitious magnetic trap

-Here, $\mathcal{E}_{\mathrm{circ}}$ is the electric field of the QL guided mode, $\phi_\mathrm{pol}$ is the polarisation angle with respect to the $x-$axis, $f$ is either $+1$ or $-1$ and determines the propagation direction, with $+$ and $-$ defining the handedness of the QC guided mode~\cite{le2013state}.
-A vector plot of the light-induced magnetic field from the QL guided mode of the ONF is shown in Fig.~\ref{fig:vector field}(a).
+Here, $\phi_\mathrm{pol}$ is the polarization angle with respect to the $x-$axis, $f$ is either $+1$ or $-1$ and determines the propagation direction, with $+$ and $-$ defining the handedness of the QC guided mode~\cite{le2013state}.
+A vector plot of the light-induced magnetic field in the $xy$-plane from the QL guided mode of the ONF is shown in Fig.~\ref{fig:vector field}(a).

-The polarisation of the optical tweezers beam is set to anti-clockwise in the $xz$ plane while the Poynting $S$-vector is set along the $y$ direction.
-Therefore the light-induced magnetic field is directed along the $y$-axis.
-We set the centre of the optical tweezers at 625~nm from the surface of the ONF and the waist of the tweezers beam, $w_0$, to 500~nm.
+The polarization of the optical tweezers beam is set to clockwise in the $xz-$plane while the Poynting vector is set along the $y-$direction.
+Therefore, the fictitious magnetic field is directed along the $y$-axis.
+We set the center of the optical tweezers at 825~nm from the surface of the ONF and the waist of the tweezers beam, $w_0$, i.e. the $1/e^2$ radius of the beam spot size, to 500~nm.
 The power of the optical tweezers is set to 0.3~mW.
-The schematic of the setup with the ONF and the optical tweezers arrangement is shown in Fig.~\ref{fig:setup}(a).
+The schematic of the setup with the OPTON arrangement is shown in Fig.~\ref{fig:setup}(a).